appsinacup/appsinacup.github.io/_posts/2025-07-21-minigame-world-design-document.md

 ## Gameplay

-The world map will contain collectables that will be in areas that are hard to reach.
-In order to reach a new area, the player has the option to walk there, or teleport.
-When entering a game zone, there will be a sliding menu from right to left where you can select to join a game.
+The world map will contain collectables that will be in areas that are harder to reach.
+When entering a new game zone, there will be a sliding menu from right to left where you can select to join a game.

 ![game_menu](/assets/img/minigame/game_menu.png)

-There will be several powerups which can be earned that give power to the player while on the world map:
+There will be several powerups which can be earned that give special abilities to the player while traveling on the world map:

 - Jump further (shoes)
 - Fly for a short duration (wings)